10 recommended Japanese whiskies [at low price – up to 5,000 yen]

 The second Japanese whisky we recommend is Iwai Tradition.

-This commemorative blended whiskey was released in 2010 to honor Kiichiro Iwai, who was instrumental in the early days of Hombo Shuzo’s whiskey production.
+This commemorative blended whisky was released in 2010 to honor Kiichiro Iwai, who was instrumental in the early days of Hombo Shuzo’s whisky production.

 Iwai Tradition has a well-balanced flavor with a firm sweetness, without the alcohol smell characteristic of cheaper whiskies.